-In preparing for our journey, Pirates were a threat we didn’t take seriously.
-By the time Taylor and I reached South America, we expected to look more haggard and pirate-like than the “pirates” that were supposed to be waiting for us.
+In preparing for our journey, Pirates were a threat we failed to take seriously.
+By the time Taylor and I reached South America, we expected to look more haggard and pirate-esque than the “pirates” awaiting us.
 Besides, we were young, we were men, and all we owned was a banged-up sailboat.
-We weren’t cruising in a cargo ship down the coast of Somalia – we were going to Ecuador, Chile, and Brazil.
-So at our farewell dinner, when my aunt (a Colombian native) asked, “But what about the pirates?!”
-Taylor and I had to fight back laughter.
+We weren’t in a million-dollar catamaran, and we weren’t cruising in a cargo ship down the coast of Somalia – we were going to Ecuador, Chile, Brazil.
+So at our farewell dinner, when my aunt (a Colombian native) asked, “But what about pirates?!”
+Taylor and I had to stifle our laughter.

-We answered the question earnestly enough.
+We answered the question earnestly, though.
 I explained how we had a flare gun and radios, and how we could alert the local armadas with our Garmin.
 I also detailed a few strategies for thwarting pirates that Taylor had picked up from his Coast Guard buddies, which we would implement if we found ourselves in a sticky situation.
-Taylor said that he’d packed his Glock.
+“And I’ll be packing my Glock,” Taylor said.

 “It’s dangerous, you know,” said Cindy.
 “And not just because of pirates.
 The charts are way off.
 Rocks jut out of the water, sometimes five miles off the coast.
 And the current…”